KyloIO/kylo-docs/security/AccessControl.rst

 =============  ===
  Category Roles
 ==================
- Editor        Allows a user to edit, export, delete, and create feeds using this category Admin         All capabilities defined in the 'Editor' role along with the ability to change the permissions Read-Only     Allows a user to view the category
+ Editor        Allows a user to edit and delete feeds using this category Admin         All capabilities defined in the 'Editor' role along with the ability to change the permissions Read-Only     Allows a user to view the category
  Feed Creator  Allows a user to create a new feed using this category